nvanheuverzwijn/awesome-config/README.md

 ## Install

-Simply copy all of the scripts into `~/.config/awesome/`.
+Copy all of the scripts into `~/.config/awesome/`.
+Install awesome vicious package.

 ## Warning